awsdocs/amazon-workspaces-administration-guide/doc_source/delete-workspaces.md

 1. Select your WorkSpace and choose **Actions**, **Remove WorkSpaces**\.

 1. When prompted for confirmation, choose **Remove WorkSpaces**\.
-The status of the WorkSpace is set to `TERMINATING`\.
-When the termination is complete, the status is set to `TERMINATED`\.
+It takes approximately 5 minutes for a WorkSpace to be deleted\.
+During deletion, the status of the WorkSpace is set to `TERMINATING`\.
+When the deletion is complete, the status is very briefly set to `TERMINATED` before the WorkSpace disappears from the console\.

 1. \(Optional\) To delete any custom bundles and images that you are finished with, see [Delete a Custom WorkSpaces Bundle or Image](delete_bundle.md)\.